 THE MAN OF STEEL MEETS HIS MATCH!

 As Superman (Christopher Reeve) and Lois Lane (Margot Kidder) continue their love story, three villains with the same powers as Superman’s threaten Earth.
 This sequel is close to the original, not only in story but style; most of the cast members also return.
-Director Richard Lester adds a lot of humor, but doesn’t go overboard; it’s a romantic, funny, exciting adventure with a script full of creative ideas.
+Richard Lester and his team add a lot of humor, but don’t go overboard; it’s a romantic, funny, exciting adventure with a script full of creative ideas.
 Aging visual effects and logical gaps is acceptable under the circumstances.
 Reeve shows that he’s an actor of considerable range; Terence Stamp, though, may be having a little too much fun as the power-crazed Zod.

 1981-U.S. 127 min.
 Color.
 Widescreen.
 Produced by Pierre Spengler.
 Directed by Richard Lester.
 Screenplay: Mario Puzo, David Newman, Leslie Newman.
 Cast: Christopher Reeve (Clark Kent/Superman), Margot Kidder (Lois Lane), Gene Hackman (Lex Luthor), Ned Beatty, Jackie Cooper, Valerie Perrine… Susannah York, E.G. Marshall, Terence Stamp.

 Trivia: Richard Donner originally shot a lot of the material for this movie, but was subsequently replaced by Lester; all the scenes with Hackman were reportedly shot by Donner.
 The film was released in Europe seven months before the U.S. premiere.
 Followed by Superman III (1983); Superman Returns (2006) chose to pick up right where this movie ended.